Explore Pros and Cons of Hybrid Pricing Model

 CEO of Sailing Byte

 I am running Sailing Byte - a Software House that focuses on Laravel and React, but doesn't constrain to it; we have also done projects using C#, Unity, Flutter, SwiftUI and other.
-My role is to organize and deliver software using Agile methods - by providing experience and technical knowledge and proper set of tools to cooperate with our clients.
+My role is to organize and deliver software while using Agile - by providing experience, knowledge and proper set of tools to cooperate with our clients.
+During this journey I have met all kind of great people, who also took part in elevating Sailing Byte as polish Software House, that is providing quality development in Europe, UK and USA.

 Suggested Posts